by Katharine Hansen Ph.D.

 8. Find out more about the employer’s needs.

-Read more about career portfolios in our articles Your Job Skills Portfolio: Giving You an Edge in the Marketplace and Expanding the Definition and Use of Career Portfolios.
+Read more about career portfolios in the article Your Job Skills Portfolio: Giving You an Edge in the Marketplace.

 10. Consider volunteering to work on a unpaid trial basis.